gootara-org/ios-image-util/README.md

 - Some bug fixed.

 2015/06/03
-- Output images by parallel processing.
+- To generate images by parallel processing.
-- Enable to specify output subdirectory with Split images.
+- Support to specify output subdirectory with the image set generator.
-- To drop multiple files is available on image set generator. (gui mode only)
+- Support to drop multiple files to the image set generator. (gui mode only)
 - Enable drag & drop on linux.

 2015/06/07
-- Support property file.
-Load / Store settings by XML property file.
+- The XML property file is supported.
 (Other command-line options are stronger than property file)
-- Enable to drop a XML propety file in the upper half of window.
-- To specify multiple files is available with image set generator. (batch mode also)
+- Support to choose multiple files to the image set generator. (batch mode also)
-- Apply same fix to the parallel processing.
+- Apply same fix with the parallel processing.
 - Add menu bar.